Founder and CEO, NDN Group

 Director, The Spectre Group

-Son of shipping magnate David Liang Chong-hou, Francis Liang Saicheong is a director of The Spectre Group, and is the grandson of the late Liang Yuen-cheong, who served as a director of Hang Seng Bank and a vice chairman of property developer New World Development.
-The younger Liang was educated at Huron University in Ontario, Canada.
+The son of shipping magnate David Liang, Francis Liang is a Director of The Spectre Group, and is the grandson of the late Liang Yuen-cheong, who served as a Director of Hang Seng Bank and Vice Chairman of property developer New World Development.
+He was educated at Huron University in Ontario, Canada.

-Executive Vice-President, New Ships Design, New Cruise Business & Projects Development, Brand Strategy & Management, Genting Cruise Lines
+Executive Vice-President, New Ships Design, Genting Cruise Lines

 Founder and Chairwoman, The Coffee Academics

 Jennifer Liu took a different path from her property and banker parents; her father, Liu Lit-ching, was a Director of then family-owned Liu Chong Hing bank.
 She studied architecture at Cornell University but made her name in F&B as the owner of The Coffee Academics, Habitu and Suzuki Café.
 Liu has established an eponymous charitable foundation to give back to the community.
 She is also the Founder and Chairperson of Sir Hudson International.